 Mixed cell reference refers to a row or column, such as =$A2 or =A$2.
 If we want to create a mixed cell reference, we can press the F4 key on the formula twice to three times per your requirement, i.e., refer to a row or a column.
 Pressing F4 again will cause the cell reference to change to a relative reference.

 Things to Remember

-- Pressing F4 twice will change the cell reference to mixed reference where the row is locked.
+- Pressing F4 twice will change the cell reference to a mixed reference where the row is locked.

-- Pressing F4 thrice will change the cell reference to mixed reference where the column is locked.
+- Pressing F4 thrice will change the cell reference to a mixed reference where the column is locked.

 - Pressing F4 for the fourth time will change the cell reference to the relative reference in Excel.